dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickfiles.txt

 .. note::
     You can define image resizing using configuration key *IMG_SIZE*

-We are overriding the list_widget, the widget that is normally used by GeneralView.
+We are overriding the list_widget, the widget that is normally used by ModelView.
 This will display a thumbnail list excellent for displaying images.

 And that's it!
 Images will be saved on the server with their filename concatenated by a UUID's.
 Aditionally will be resized for optimization.